tooling/book-of-modern-frontend-tooling/chapters/build-systems/grunt/getting-started.md

   // tasks configuration
   grunt.initConfig({
     jshint: {
-      files: ['Gruntfile.js'], // files to run jshint on
+      files: ['Gruntfile.js'], // files to run JSHint on
       options: { // options for JShint
         globals: {
           module: true // allow the use of 'module' global